Th2mas/raspberry-typescript/traffic-light/traffic-light-cmd/README.md

 ```

 ### User input
-With the `switchTo` code we can now introduce some interaction with the LEDs.
+With the `switchTo` code we can introduce some interaction with the LEDs.
 Instead of waiting for timeouts, we can let the user decide when and which LED to turn on.
 This can be done by introducing some user input.

 The goal here is to provide a CLI, which prompts the user to type in a color.
-For that we need to include a new package, prompt-sync, to the package.json file.
+For that we need to include a new package, prompt-sync, in the package.json file.

 Now we have to remove all timeouts, since we just wait for the user input.
 Since the user should have no time limitation on choosing the desired LED, we need to introduce an infinite loop